perkster/bear-bones-scss/README.md

 * layout - Where the site layout structure is set.
 * theme-style - loads up all of the style files rather than having to include them all on the main style.scss file
 * theme - this is where you can include any css plugins, js plugins, templates and other theme specific style files.
-* style - Files are loaded in this order: bb-setup, theme-style, bear-bones/bear-bones, plugins (include-media), theme
+* style - Files are loaded in this order: theme/bb-setup, theme/theme-style, bear-bones/bear-bones, theme/plugins (include-media), theme/theme